miladkhanlou/Post-Processing-Tool-For-LDL/README.md

-# ETL pipeline for LDL contents
+# B.  ETL pipeline for LDL contents

 You should follow steps to download LDL metadata.
 There are 2 main ways to do so.
 One requires server access, the other uses a shell script to curl down datastreams from the LDL website.